ow2-proactive/scheduling-abstraction-layer/endpoints/10-cluster-endpoints.md

 Each worker node is introduced using the existing worker node candidate, but is uniquely identified by its `nodeName`.
 The number of nodes added corresponds to the number of replicas the user wishes to create.
 For example, if a user wants to increase the number of replicas from 1 to 3, they could call the ScaleOut endpoint to add two more worker nodes (e.g., `worker2`, `worker3`), ensuring the cluster can support the desired number of replicas.

 After the ScaleOut operation, the new worker nodes and their status can be tracked using the GetCluster endpoint or monitored in the ProActive.
+The created workflows correspond to the one which is used to initial node deployments in cluster, using user defined scripts.
 When the new nodes are deployed, the LabelNodes endpoint should be used to label these nodes (e.g., `worker2_name`, `worker3_name`) for identification and management purposes.
 To complete ScaleOut process, ManageApplication endpoint is to be called, with updated number of the replicas (e.g. by adding two new replicas).